mbforbes/mapgen/report/report.md

 A crucial part of the above process was devising an algorithm to find rings in the graph in order to identify candidate blocks.
-The algorithm is presented below in python-like pseudocode with types.
+The algorithm is presented below in Python-like pseudocode with types.
 It is an augmented breadth-first search which tracks unique paths to vertices from paths starting at all neighbors of a start vertex.

 _NB: While presenting this algorithm, I was pointed to a simpler algorithm that takes into account the the geometry of the map: for each edge, follow edges of